maxwofford/dotfiles/README.md

 # Dotfiles

-This is my configuration repo.
+This is my dotfiles repo.
 There are many like it, but this one is mine.

 I use [rcm](https://github.com/thoughtbot/rcm) to manage it.
 Feel free to fork or pull request!